 11. The tribes of southwestern Ethiopia

 About 800 km southwest of Addis, you will meet the tribes of the Omo valley.
 Each has its own customs.

 - In Dorzé and higher in Chencha (3000 meters above sea level), is the territory of theDorzé ethnicity near the west shore of Lake Abaya.
 Here the market takes place on Tuesdays and Saturdays.
 The traditional dwellings in the shape of giant beehives evoke elephants.
 The gilded ones excel in weaving and pottery.

 - In Jinkayou'll get to know theAri ethnicitywhich members are farmers, breeders and also beekeepers.

-- the Hammer tribe lives in Turmi in the southern part of the Omo Delta; it derives its resources from agriculture and trades its products on the markets.
+- the tribe Hamer lives in Turmi in the southern part of the Omo Delta; it derives its resources from agriculture and trades its products on the markets.
 The women dressed in cowhide dresses decorated with cowrie shells, wear large shell necklaces, and wear red clay plaits.
 The men wear clay headdresses topped with ostrich feathers.

 - Even further south in Omorate, close to the border with Kenya, one finds the Dassanechthe women of this tribe have beautiful hair braided in a mixture of butter and clay...